Finally an Acid for Sensitive Skin Types?

 And although that may sound like a criticism, for me this is actually where Honeymoon Glow beats many of my other acid products- because in a product market often about immediate results (which can sometimes be at odds with the needs of sensitive skin types) this almost feels intentionally geared at those looking for a gentler, longer term approach.

-But that’s not to say it’s just sensitive types that can benefit from this- because the blend of various acids which target different concerns (for example citric acid for pigmentation and salicylic acid for pore unclogging) means that I would think most types would be able to make use of this.
+But that’s not to say it’s just sensitive types that can benefit from this- because the blend of various acids which target different concerns (for example lactic acid to gently brighten skin and salicylic acid for pore unclogging) means that I would think most types would be able to make use of this.

 Overall I’m a fan and loving the high level of natural ingredients.
 I also like that this could be a great option for sensitive skin types who’ve struggled to find a strong acid that doesn’t dry their skin.